 Home-based instruction is provided by the parent or guardian as authorized under RCW 28A.200 and 28A.225.010.
 Students are not enrolled in public education.
 Students are not subject to the rules and regulations governing public schools, including course, graduation, and assessment requirements.
 The public school is under no obligation to provide instruction or instructional materials, or otherwise supervise the student’s education.

-The Alternative Learning Experience (ALE) in Peninsula School District for the Global Virtual Academy Programs offered at Gig Harbor, The Bay Academy, and Peninsula High Schools
+The Alternative Learning Experience (ALE) in Peninsula School District for the Global Virtual Academy Programs offered at Gig Harbor, Henderson Bay, and Peninsula High Schools

 ALE is authorized under WAC 392-121-182.
 Students are enrolled in public education either full-time or part-time.
 Students are subject to the rules and regulations governing public school students including course, graduation, and assessment requirements for all portions of the ALE.
 Learning experiences are: